ABOUT

-For over twenty years, KGP Design Studio has provided the expertise and resources for our clients to transform their specific needs into innovative design solutions that positively affect individuals, communities, and cities.
-With offices in Washington, Honolulu and Manila, the firm benefits from a diverse multidisciplinary design team, sharing resources globally, to provide the best possible support for our clients and to craft a unique strategy of development for every project.
-The benefit to the client is enhanced exponentially by providing a diverse but largely interdependent range of design services including: Architectural; Urban Design; Planning and Transportation Design.
-An integrated design approach, based on innovation and proficiency of all disciplines, coupled with the personal engagement of the principals, ensures that all possibilities are considered in every project.
+For over twenty years, KGP design studio has provided the expertise and resources for our clients to transform their specific needs into innovative design solutions that positively affect individuals, communities, and cities.
+With offices in Washington, Honolulu, and Manila, the firm benefits from a diverse multidisciplinary design team, sharing resources globally to provide the best possible support for our clients and craft a unique development strategy for every project.

 An Integrated Design Approach optimizes outcome